Upper Woods

-Upper Woods or Upperwoods (An Choill Uachtarach) is a barony in County Laois (formerly called Queen's County or County Leix), Republic of Ireland.
+Upper Woods or Upperwoods (An Choill Uachtarach) is a barony in County Laois (formerly called Queen's County or County Leix), Ireland.

 Etymology

 Upper Woods barony is named after the forests of the Slieve Bloom Mountains.

 Geography

 Upper Woods is located in northwest County Laois, bounded to the northwest by the Slieve Bloom Mountains.

 History

 Upper Woods was part of the ancient Kingdom of Ossory (Osraige).
 Around 1150 it was ruled by the Ua Dubhsláine (O'Delany) clan; the area was then called Tuath-an-Toraidh ("tuath [clan territory] of fruit/wealth/produce").
 A member, Daniel Dulany the Elder (1685–1753), born in Upperwoods, became an important figure in colonial Maryland.

 It is referred to in the topographical poem Tuilleadh feasa ar Éirinn óigh (Giolla na Naomh Ó hUidhrín, d.
 1420):